openzipkin/brave/instrumentation/jms/README.md

 * `TracingMessageConsumer` - completes a consumer span on `receive`, resuming a trace in headers if present.
 * `TracingMessageListener` - does the same as `TracingMessageConsumer`, and times the user-supplied listener.

+For those using v2.0 JMSxxx types, `TracingJMSContext` addresses these concerns as well.

 ## Setup
 First, setup the generic Jms component like this:
 ```java